0x-pranay/waiig/learn-go/Readme.md

 ```

 ### Map

 - Similar to js objects.
-The zero value of a map is `nil`
+- The zero value of a map is `nil`
+- use `make` function to create a map of given type.
+- map keys can be any datatype which can be comparate

 ```
 ages := make(map[string]int)
 ages["John"] = 37